Immunity has taken on a whole new meaning since the covid pandemic started. Turns out a boost to our health can be good for the planet, too.

 “Eating for nutrition can be tough when you’re not sure what nutrients you might need more of,” she says.
 Part of that has nothing to do with what we eat, but the health of the food we’re growing. “[W]e tend to grow food for yield and not nutrition,” Traas says.
 “You’d have to eat 8 oranges today to get the same nutrition you would have in the 1970s.”

 It’s part of the reason New Chapter is so focused on farming.
-The nearly-40-year-old Vermont-based vitamin company is the leading advocate in the supplement sector for regenerative agriculture and sustainable growing practices that protect and improve soil health, biodiversity, and farm workers.
+The four-decade-old Vermont-based vitamin company is the leading advocate in the supplement sector for regenerative agriculture and sustainable growing practices that protect and improve soil health, biodiversity, and farm workers.

 “Along with following organic standards, soil regeneration practices include rotating crops, composting, using cover crops, and avoiding deep tilling,” the company explains on its website.
 “These techniques create healthy, carbon-rich soil that is full of organic matter and holds water like a sponge.”